Paulo Lowndes Marques: Writing

 Lowndes Marques was the author of O Marquês de Soveral, Seu Tempo e Seu Modo (The Marquis of Soveral: his time and his style), a biography of the best-known Portuguese diplomat to the Court of St James's.
 As the long-time Chairman of the British Historical Society of Portugal he also produced numerous papers and articles on Portuguese history from a British perspective.

 Honours

 He was appointed to the Order of the British Empire (OBE), was a Knight of the Sovereign Military Order of Malta, and a Grand Officer of the Order of Infante D. Henrique.

 Death

-Described as a "patriotic Portuguese who looked like an English conservative", Paulo Lowndes Marques passed away on 1 January 2010 at the age of 69.
+Described as a "patriotic Portuguese who looked like an English conservative", Paulo Lowndes Marques died on 1 January 2010 at the age of 69.
 According to his friend Diogo Freitas do Amaral, he "died standing up", in reference to the commitments he fulfilled until his death.